dachcom-digital/pimcore-jobs/docs/Connectors/02_FacebookJobs.md

 This is a example Configuration.

-Each Connector needs some `Items Resolver` (Find the right object for the right context) and a single `Item Transformer` (Transform your object into a valid schema block in this case).
+Each Connector needs some `Items Resolver` (Find the right object for the right context) and a single `Item Transformer` (Transform your object into a valid Facebook xml block in this case [full feed specification](https://developers.facebook.com/docs/pages/jobs-xml/getting-started#company-info)).

 ```yaml
 jobs: